 Access to and the Impact of Higher Education

 Given the central role of education in contemporary societies, questions about access to and the impact of education have long occupied the attention of sociologists.
 More concretely, scholars have asked: (1) what family and individual attributes are associated with the attainment of higher education? and (2) what are the causal effects of higher education on subsequent socioeconomic outcomes?
 My research examines both of these questions.
 In several studies, I consider how the return to a college education varies across members of the U.S. population.
 In a paper published in American Sociological Review, Prof. Yu Xie (Princeton University) and I question the dominant theory of rational choice and positive selection in economics and provide a compelling theoretical and empirical narrative which suggests that individuals who are least likely to obtain a college education benefit most from college.
 In three subsequent papers, I have extended my work on variation in the economic effects of college to consider the effects of college on civic participation (published in Social Forces), fertility (published in Demography), and marriage (published in Journal of Marriage and Family).
 Despite a substantial literature on average effects of college on these outcomes, there was limited evidence as to variation in effects by selection into college.
 In the Social Forces paper, I suggest that college completion has the largest impact on civic participation among persons least likely to complete college, and the effect of college decreases as the propensity to complete college increases.
 These findings show how individuals with a disadvantaged family background may effectively narrow the gap of participatory disadvantage, thereby lessening socioeconomic inequality in social influence by way of a college education.
 In the Demography paper, UCLA graduate student Dwight Davis and I show that the fertility-decreasing college effect is concentrated among women from comparatively disadvantaged social backgrounds and low levels of early achievement.
 The effects of college on fertility attenuate among women from advantaged backgrounds who are more likely to attend and complete college.
 Thus, college may alter the characteristic path women from disadvantaged social backgrounds would have journeyed, marked by single motherhood in young adulthood and correlated socioeconomic adversity.
 The sum of these and other findings suggests that college is an acutely consequential life-altering event among the most disadvantaged college-goers with the lowest propensity for college.
-In a paper published in Sociological Science, co-authored with Dr. Fabian Pfeffer (University of Michigan) and Prof. Sara Goldrick-Rab (University of Wisconsin - Madison), we assess the seemingly contradictory functions of community colleges by attending to effect heterogeneity, as well as alternative counterfactual conditions.
+In a paper published in Sociological Science, co-authored with Prof. Fabian Pfeffer (University of Michigan) and Prof. Sara Goldrick-Rab (Temple University), we assess the seemingly contradictory functions of community colleges by attending to effect heterogeneity, as well as alternative counterfactual conditions.
 Using data on high school graduates of Chicago Public Schools, we find that enrolling at a community college penalizes more-advantaged students who otherwise would have attended four-year colleges, particularly highly selective schools; however, such students represent a relatively small portion of the community college population.
 By contrast, enrolling at a community college has a modest positive effect on bachelor’s degree completion for disadvantaged students who otherwise would not have attended college; these students represent the majority of community college-goers.
 We conclude that accurately describing the role that community colleges play in social stratification requires analyzing effect heterogeneity and the processes through which heterogeneity arises.
 I am currently working on a book, under advance contract with Russell Sage Foundation, Rose Series in Sociology.

 Brand, Jennie E., Fabian Pfeffer, and Sara Goldrick-Rab.
 2014.
 “The Community College Effect Revisited: The Importance of Attending to Heterogeneity and Complex Counterfactuals.”
 Sociological Science 1:448-465.